Learning Stream on Humanitarian Financing: Pooled funding – how can NGOs engage?

 Learning stream on humanitarian financing

-As part of the learning stream on humanitarian financing, this event will be the third session of five live interactive online learning events that ICVA and PHAP are organizing with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian financing system.
+As part of the learning stream on humanitarian financing, this event was the third of six live interactive online learning sessions that ICVA and PHAP have organized between September 2016 and March 2017 with the purpose of providing NGOs and humanitarian workers with a stronger understanding of the humanitarian financing system.